 At first glance, buying land can seem like a simple investment.
 It has the potential to be a hands-off asset and can be very versatile.
-Whether you’re buying land to flip for a profit or to use for your own personal enjoyment, it can be more complicated than you think.
+Whether you’re buying residential property to flip for a profit or recreational land to use for your own personal enjoyment, it can be more complicated than you think.
 There are potential problems to watch out for and scenarios to consider before making an offer.
 It’s crucial to investigate and research a property before you buy it to try to avoid any surprise issues from arising in the future.

 The right questions to ask can vary depending on what you plan to do with the land.
 Want to learn more about different land uses?
 Check out our article on understanding land uses and land types.
 These questions are general in nature and are designed to get you off to a good start as part of your due diligence process.
 The answers to some questions may warrant a lower offer, while the answers to others could lead to walking away from the deal.